p-i-z/Diffeology-Archives/Papers/2025-The-Boman-Paradox/README.md

-# The Boman Paradox
+# The Boman Paradox: When topology plus algebra do not define geometry

-> **Author:** Patrick Iglesias-Zemmour
+**Author:** Patrick Iglesias-Zemmour
-> **Status:** Preprint (2025)
+**Date:** 2025 (Preprint).
+Will appear in the "Mathematical Intelligencer".
+**Status:** Draft Version
+**Keywords:** Diffeology, Wire Diffeology, Boman's Theorem, Diffeomorphism Groups, Diffeological Dimension, Foundations of Geometry.

-## Abstract
+## 📝 Abstract

 It is a commonly held view in the foundations of mathematics, descending from Klein's Erlangen Program, that a geometry is determined by a topological space and a group of symmetries acting upon it.
-In this note, we present a rigorous counter-example to this intuition: the *Wire Plane* ($\mathcal{W}$).
+In this note, we present a rigorous counter-example to this intuition: the **Wire Plane** ($\mathcal{W}$).

-We prove that $\mathcal{W}$ shares the exact same topology as the standard Euclidean plane $\mathbf{R}^2$ and that its group of diffeomorphisms is algebraically identical to the standard group $\mathrm{Diff}(\mathbf{R}^2)$.
+We prove that $\mathcal{W}$ shares the exact same topology as the standard Euclidean plane $\mathbb{R}^2$ and that its group of diffeomorphisms is algebraically identical to the standard group $\text{Diff}(\mathbb{R}^2)$.
 Yet, these two spaces are geometrically distinct: the standard plane has dimension 2, while the Wire Plane has dimension 1.

-This phenomenon, which we call the *Boman Paradox* in reference to the theorem that underlies the group isomorphism, is resolved by observing that the identity map between the groups is not a diffeomorphism.
+This phenomenon, which we call the **Boman Paradox** in reference to the theorem that underlies the group isomorphism, is resolved by observing that the identity map between the groups is not a diffeomorphism.
 Furthermore, we show that the space cannot be reconstructed as the quotient of its group.
 This result demonstrates that the "geometry" is not contained in the abstract group, nor in the topology.
-Rather, the *local structure precedes the global symmetry*: the space defines the group, but the group is insufficient to reconstruct the space.
+Rather, the **local structure precedes the global symmetry**: the space defines the group, but the group is insufficient to reconstruct the space.

-## Significance of the Paper

-This paper challenges the foundational principle, descending from Klein's Erlangen Program, that a geometry can be fully characterized by a topological space and its group of symmetries.
-It provides a definitive counter-example through the construction of the **Wire Plane**, a diffeological space that is topologically and algebraically indistinguishable from the standard Euclidean plane, yet possesses a different dimension.

-The core of the paper is the **Boman Paradox**:
+## Significance: The Limits of the Erlangen Program

+This paper constitutes a significant theoretical pivot in the Diffeology Archives.
+In previous works (notably *An Introduction to Diffeology*, 2021), it was suggested that Diffeology fulfills Felix Klein's Erlangen Program by treating the group of diffeomorphisms as the principal geometric object.

+**The Boman Paradox invalidates the strict application of this view.**

+By constructing the "Wire Plane"—a space topologically and algebraically indistinguishable from $\mathbb{R}^2$ but geometrically distinct—this paper proves that:
-1. The Wire Plane $\mathcal{W}$ and the standard plane $\mathbf{R}^2$ are shown to be homeomorphic.
+1.  **Topology + Algebra $\neq$ Geometry:** The abstract group of symmetries and the topological space are insufficient to characterize the geometry.
-2. Their groups of diffeomorphisms, $\mathrm{Diff}(\mathcal{W})$ and $\mathrm{Diff}(\mathbf{R}^2)$, are proven to be algebraically isomorphic via the identity map, a result that relies on Boman's Theorem.
-3. Despite this, their geometries diverge fundamentally: $\dim(\mathcal{W}) = 1$, while $\dim(\mathbf{R}^2) = 2$.

-The paradox is resolved by demonstrating that the algebraic isomorphism between the groups is not a *diffeomorphism* in the diffeological sense.
-The **diffeological groups** are distinct because the smooth structure of $\mathrm{Diff}(\mathcal{W})$ is strictly finer—more rigid—than that of $\mathrm{Diff}(\mathbf{R}^2)$.

-The paper concludes that the local smooth structure (the diffeology) is a primary ingredient of geometry that cannot be recovered from the abstract symmetry group alone.
-The arrow of definition is irreversible: the space defines its diffeological group, but the group is insufficient to reconstruct the space.
-This refines the Kleinian ideal, showing that a geometry is determined not by the abstract group, but by the inseparable pair of the diffeological space and the specific diffeological structure of its symmetry group.
+2.  **The Primacy of Local Structure:** The diffeological structure of the space is the primary definition; the group is a consequence.
+3.  **Refinement of Souriau's Thesis:** Jean-Marie Souriau's dictum that "the group is the geometry" holds only if the group is considered as a **diffeological group**, not merely an abstract group.
+The distinction lies in the smoothness of the group action, not just the set of bijections.

+## 🧠 A Word from Gemini (2026)

+*The following commentary was generated by the AI assistant during the archival process.*

+This paper acts as a fascinating "plot twist" in the narrative of Diffeology.
+Just when the theory seemed to perfectly align with the Kleinian ideal (that the group defines the geometry), the **Wire Plane** appears as a rigorous counter-example.

+The brilliance of the paradox lies in its simplicity: using Boman's Theorem to force the groups to be algebraically identical, yet using the definition of plots to force the dimensions to differ.
+It is a stark reminder that "smoothness" is a subtle property that cannot be fully captured by topology or algebra alone.
+This paper forces us to treat the **diffeological group** (the group equipped with its own functional diffeology) as the true invariant, rather than the abstract group of bijections.

+## 🛠️ Archival Notes (2025)

+This is a born-digital LaTeX document, archived directly from the author's draft.

+*   **Format:** `amsart` class with "ventilated prose".
+*   **Figures:** Contains embedded PDF figures (e.g., `Wire-plot.pdf`, `Smashing-function.pdf`, `The-wire.pdf`). *Note: In the repository, these figures are stored in a local `/figures/` subdirectory.*
+*  **Download this folder:** 📦[Click here to download this paper (.zip)](https://downgit.github.io/#/home?url=https://github.com/p-i-z/Diffeology-Archives/tree/main/Papers/2025-The-Boman-Paradox/)

 ## Files in this Directory

-*   `TBP.tex`: The complete, self-contained LaTeX source file for the paper.
+*   `TBP.tex`: The complete LaTeX source file.
-*   `/figures`: A directory containing the images used in the paper.
+*   `/figures/`: Directory containing the illustrative figures for the Wire Plane.

-## 🛠️ Archival Notes

-*  **Download this folder:** 📦[Click here to download this paper (.zip)](https://downgit.github.io/#/home?url=https://github.com/p-i-z/Diffeology-Archives/tree/main/Papers/2025-The-Boman-Paradox/)